How to Sell Appliances on Craigslist

 It’s easy to sell appliances on Craigslist

 I shouldn’t have worried.
-It turned out everything I learned while making eBay.com ads a few years ago to declutter my home applies to Craigslist, only it’s even easier.
+It turned out everything I had learned while making eBay.com ads a few years ago to declutter my home applies to Craigslist, only it’s even easier.

 I placed my ad and had three bids – including one for my full asking price from someone equipped to pick it up himself – within hours.
 That was one more stressful item off my to do list!